Rule 3-109. Ethics Advisory Committee.

-(5)(A) As used in these rules, the term "informal opinion" refers to an opinion which has been prepared and released by the Committee.
-The term "formal opinion" refers to an opinion which has been considered and released by the Judicial Council.
+(5)(A) As used in these rules, the term "informal opinion" refers to an opinion that has been prepared and released by the Committee.
+The term "formal opinion" refers to an opinion that has been considered and released by the Judicial Council.
 "Formal opinions" will usually be reserved for situations of substantial and general interest to the public or the judiciary.

 (5)(E) A majority vote of the Committee members is required for issuance of an opinion and may be obtained by electronic means or, upon the request of a Committee member, the Chair may continue the vote until the next meeting of the Committee.

-(5)(F) Informal opinions shall be released to the requesting party within 45 days of receipt of the request unless the opinion is contrary to previous opinions of the Committee or the matter is referred to the Judicial Council.
+(5)(F) Informal opinions shall be released to the requesting party within 60 days of receipt of the request unless the chair determines that additional time is needed for the committee members to deliberate and finalize the opinion or the matter is referred to the Judicial Council.

 (5)(G) Upon the written request of a party and for good cause, the Committee may issue a response to a request within a shorter period of time than provided for in these rules.
 The requesting party has the responsibility of establishing that the request is of an emergency nature and requires an abbreviated response time.